himiDias/ProgressManager/README.md

 - Problem with qss, not important right now but will be for final touches

+- Graph asthetics need to be done (later), add functionality/buttons to remove boundary lines

 ## To Do

 - Need to retrieve data from database at the start of application but need to recreate all models without knowing how many courses,years,modules e.t.c were created.
 Could be tricky (Done)